RileyXX/PlexPreferNonForcedSubs/README.md

 ### Uninstall:
 `python -m pip uninstall PlexPreferNonForcedSubs` in command line.

-## Alternative manual install method:
+## Alternative manual no install method:
 1. Download the latest .py script from the [releases page](https://github.com/RileyXX/PlexPreferNonForcedSubs/releases) and move it to the file directory of your choice.
 2. Run the script.
+Run `PlexPreferNonForcedSubs.py` OR open terminal and navigate to folder where `PlexPreferNonForcedSubs.py` is located.
+Run `PlexPreferNonForcedSubs.py` in terminal.
-On first run the script will ask you to fill in your [Plex token](https://www.plexopedia.com/plex-media-server/general/plex-token/).
+4. On first run the script will ask you to fill in your [Plex token](https://www.plexopedia.com/plex-media-server/general/plex-token/).
 Your token will be saved locally in the same folder as token.txt.
-3. Done
+3. Done.

+_See [above](https://github.com/RileyXX/PlexPreferNonForcedSubs#run) for details on how to run, update and uninstall._

 ## Known issues/future outlook:
 * Several lines of redundant code can be shortened and/or removed